Globus pallidus: Common afferents

 The two parts receive successively a large quantity of GABAergic axonal terminal arborisations from the striatum through the dense striato-pallidonigral bundle.
 The synaptology is very peculiar (see primate basal ganglia system).
 The striatal afferents contribute more than 90% of synapses.

 The two pallidal nuclei receive dopaminergic axons from the pars compacta of the substantia nigra.

 Pathway

 This area of the basal ganglia receives input from another area, called the striatum, which has two parts, the caudate nucleus and the putamen.
 This data is routed to the thalamus, either directly or indirectly.
 In the case of the interna, one area of the globus pallidus, the structure can feed directly to the thalamus.
 The externa, which lies on the outside of this structure, feeds information to the interna, where it can be passed on to the thalamus.

+Disease

+Infarction of the globus pallidus can be seen with anoxic brain injury, carbon monoxide poisoning and drug overdoses (MDMA and heroin), with the insult classically being bilateral.
+Bilateral calcification can occur in a lentiform shape with aggressive parenteral nutrition.
+Encephalopathy, as can occur with cirrhosis or Leigh syndrome, also causes globus pallidus abnormalities, making them bright on MRI T1 sequences in liver disease and on bright on T2 sequences with Leigh syndrome.
+Additional substances that can accumulate in the basal ganglia include heavy metals (such as gadolinium, iron and copper), calcium and amyloid with hypothyroidism.

+Clumps of disorganized nerve tissue, can accumulate inside the globus pallidus with neurofibromatosis type I, causing severe neurologic dysfunction.
+The pallidus can also be destroyed by rare metabolic disorders such as PKAN, methylmalonic acidemias and maple syrup urine disease.

+Though damage to the globus pallidus can cause movement disorders, diseases like Parkinson's and essential tremor can paradoxically be treated by surgically inducing lesions in the nuclei using ultrasound, Gamma knife, or more rarely open surgery.
+The nucleus can also be artificially stimulated using deep brain stimulation in which a battery pack is inserted into the chest wall and electrical leads run up the neck and into the brain from the back of the skull.
+The aim of these procedures is to reduce involuntary muscle tremors and improve extrapyramidal symptoms associated with neurodegeneration, though they can impact intellectual function and cause dysarthria.